Facilitating plug-in vehicle uptake

 A key part of this project is to present the engineering options to a set of stakeholders and seek opinions as to the most viable for all concerned.
 The first stage of this engagement was delivered through the Smart EV Consultation on Managed EV Charging that closed in December 2016.
 The results of the Consultation are available under ‘Key documents and links’ at the bottom of this page.

 The project is now consulting on the interim Managed Electric Vehicle Charging Solution, and at the same time taking the opportunity to seek stakeholder views on a possible longer-term solution.
 The Consultation document is located at the top of this page.
-It opened on 19 March 2018 and closes at midnight on 30 April 2018.
+It opens on 23 March 2018 and closes at midnight on 30 April 2018.

 We need the input of as many relevant stakeholders as possible – charging point manufacturers, installers, energy suppliers, network operators, EV manufacturers, policy makers, and others involved in the supply chain.
 If this project is relevant to your work, we would like to engage with you; we’ll make the process as straight forward and efficient as possible.
 Please send your Consultation response to smartEV@eatechnology.com smartEV@eatechnology.com to have your say.